-Biotin, also known as vitamin B7 or vitamin H, is a water-soluble B-complex vitamin that plays a vital role in various metabolic processes in the body.
-Biotin is commonly found in foods such as eggs, nuts, seeds, and certain vegetables.
+Biotin capsules are a type of dietary supplement that contains biotin, also known as vitamin B7 or vitamin H. Biotin is a water-soluble vitamin that plays a key role in various bodily functions, particularly in the metabolism of carbohydrates, fats, and proteins.
+It is also important for maintaining healthy hair, skin, and nails.
 However, it is also available in supplement form, often marketed as biotin capsules or tablets.
 Here’s a comprehensive overview of biotin capsules, including their benefits, uses, dosage, potential side effects, and research findings:

 Benefits and Uses: